 The poured out life of Christ

-«For this disposition be in you, which was also in Christ Jesus, who, when he was in the form of God, did not hold fast like a robbery to be like God; but he emptied himself, took on the form of a servant and was made like man, and invented like a man in his outward appearance, he humbled himself and became obedient until death, even death on the cross.
-That is why God also exalted him above all crowds and gave him a name that is above all names, so that in the name of Jesus all knees of those who are in heaven and on earth and under earth bow and every tongue may confess that Jesus Christ is Lord, for the glory of God, »(Philippians.
-2,5-11).
+“Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider equality with God something to be grasped, but emptied himself, taking the form of a servant, being born in human likeness.
+And being found in appearance as a man, he humbled himself and became obedient to death—even death on a cross!
+Therefore God exalted him to the highest place and bestowed on him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God” (Philippians 2:5-11).

 I would like to raise two things with these verses: